-THE Krikke Motorsport team has enjoyed a long and successful history, which began in 1979, when Peter Krikke purchased a used Sprintcar from American constructor Bob Trostle during a visit to Australia, forming the Bunbury Toyota Racing team, which would later become the Krikke Motorsport team it is known as today.
+THE Krikke Motorsport team has enjoyed a long and successful history, which began in 1979, when Peter Krikke purchased a used Sprintcar from American constructor Bob Trostle during a visit to Australia, forming the Bunbury Toyota Racing team, which would later go on to become the Krikke Motorsport team that it is known as today.

 The team’s first driver and Peter’s brother Ron Krikke won the family’s maiden Western Australian Title in 1984 and managed to go back-to-back the following season, while also taking out the 1985 Australian Championship at Perth’s Claremont Showground, along with the WA Speedweek Series.
 Four seasons later, Peter and Ron’s brother John Krikke collected his first of two Western Australian Titles for the team and went on to enjoy many years of success, including winning the 1990 WA Speedweek Series.

-The following two seasons saw the popular Skip Jackson run for the team, taking out the 2000-01 season Australian Championship at Brisbane’s Archerfield Speedway (Qld), before parting ways with Krikke Motorsport to focus on his American racing program.
+The following two seasons saw the popular Australian racer Skip Jackson run for the team, and the highlight for the duo was taking out the 2000-01 season Australian Championship at Brisbane’s Archerfield Speedway (Qld), before parting ways with Krikke Motorsport to focus on his American racing program.
 Filling the vacancy for the next three seasons was Robbie Farr, who managed to achieve one of the team’s highlights, when he won the 2003-04 season Australian Championship on the team’s home soil: Bunbury Speedway.

 The 2005-06 season saw the beginning of Brooke Tatnell’s long relationship with the Krikke Motorsport team; a relationship which is considered one of the most successful in Australian speedway, with Tatnell going on to win two Australian Championships and five World Series Sprintcar Championships with the team.